• Skip to main content

 🍚Serving suggestions

-This wakame miso soup is incredibly versatile, and can be served as an appetizer, side or even main dish.
+This miso soup is incredibly versatile and can be served as an appetizer, side, or even main dish.

-• For a traditional Japanese meal - serve with steamed rice and side dishes like vegan teriyaki chicken, wakame salad and vegan tamagoyaki.
+• Traditional Japanese meal - Serve with steamed short-grain rice and side dishes like vegan teriyaki chicken, wakame salad, and vegan tamagoyaki.

 ❔Commonly asked questions